-How to Finance an Accessory Dwelling Unit?
+Financing an Accessory Dwelling Unit

-Fannie Mae HomeStyle Rehabilitation Mortgage:
+Fannie Mae HomeStyle Renovation mortgage

 These loans are for significant renovations.

-- Down payment as low as 5%.
+- Down payment as low as 5 percent.

 - Credit score greater than 650.

-FHA 203(k) Renovation Loan:
+FHA 203(k) renovation loan:

-Let's homebuyers combine the cost of major home improvement with purchase loans.
+This loan lets homebuyers combine the cost of major home improvement with purchase loans.

 - Ideal for first-time homebuyers who don't have excellent credit.

-- Mortgage insurance of 1.75% of the loan's value.
+- Mortgage insurance of 1.75 percent of the loan's value.

-Financing for every part of the home building process from purchasing land to completion then converts into a 30-year loan.
+- Financing for every part of the home building process from purchasing land to completion then converts into a 30-year loan.

-Only one closing necessary.
+- Only one closing necessary.